blurbdust/blurbdust.github.io/README.md

 # April 3rd, 2018
 ## CVE-2018-7740

+This is a work in progress and I will continue to make this less confusing and further understand the bug.

 This is the beginning of the story of CVE-2018-7740 or how I completed a life goal.

 First and foremost, PoC.